 - Wants – 30% of your budget is for wants, including fun money and sinking funds.

 - Saving – 20% of your budget makes up your savings, including investing for retirement and saving for short or long term goals.

 Consider the 50/30/20 rule of thumb and then list out the different categories that fit your family’s needs, wants, and savings goals.

 - Student loans

 Of course, this list is incomplete.
 The key is to examine your own needs and wants, as well as your savings goal.
 Build your budget categories and budget amounts around the specifics of your family.

 After you have a general sense of your budget categories, it’s time to use a budgeting tool to create an actual budget.
 For some families, that might mean it’s time to fire up Microsoft Excel or Google Sheets.

-You can also use a budgeting app, such as Firstly.
-The biggest benefits of using an app are that it can save a lot of time and, in the case of Firstly, it is designed with families in mind.
+You can also use a budgeting app, such as Mint.
+The biggest benefits of using an app are that it can save a lot of time and reduce family stress.

 All budgets involve a bit of guessing and checking when you’re first getting started.
 Working with an app allows you to benefit from people who’ve budgeted before you, though.
 If starting from scratch sounds intimidating, definitely consider a budgeting app.